Music Teachers: Get Paid for Your Time, On Time, Every Time

 - Students must give one full week’s notice when discontinuing lessons.

 The Importance of Honesty and Consistency

-When you decide on your policies, it’s important to share them and use them with all of your students.
-(It’s also easier to remember them that way.)
-Some students may not feel comfortable with your lesson policies, and I think that’s ok.
+When you decide on your policies, it's important to share them and use them with all of your students.
+(It's also easier to remember them that way.)
+Some students may not feel comfortable with your lesson policies, and there are other teachers who may be able to fit their needs better.
 You need to work with students who understand your business as well as your lessons if you are going to be a successful music teacher.